CoopHive/alkahest-docs/alkahest-mdbook/src/Examples/Exchange/Hello_World_-_Tokens_for_Strings.md

 Let's walk through it part by part.

 `struct StatementData` is the data specific to each statement made from this contract.
-In this case, each statement represents depositing an `amount` of an arbitrary ERC20 `token`, specified by its contract address. `arbiter` and `demand` together represent what's demanded from the counterparty to collect payment, which we'll explain in more detail when implementing the `checkStatement` function required by [[IArbiter]]. `arbiter` is the contract whose implementation of `checkStatement` we accept as a source of truth on counterparty validity, and `demand` is passed into `IArbiter(arbiter).checkStatement` to allow parametrized demands.
+In this case, each statement represents depositing an `amount` of an arbitrary ERC20 `token`, specified by its contract address. `arbiter` and `demand` together represent what's demanded from the counterparty to collect payment, which we'll explain in more detail when implementing the `checkStatement` function required by [IArbiter](../../Implementations/Exchange/IArbiter.md). `arbiter` is the contract whose implementation of `checkStatement` we accept as a source of truth on counterparty validity, and `demand` is passed into `IArbiter(arbiter).checkStatement` to allow parametrized demands.

-`SCHEMA_ABI` is the ABI form of `StatementData`, and is returned from `getSchemaAbi`, which is a virtual function defined in [[IStatement]]. `SCHEMA_ABI` and `StatementData` themselves aren't actually part of [[IStatement]], but `getSchemaAbi` must return the statement data ABI as a string, because the EAS attestations that statement contracts produce will encode the data as bytes, which other contracts will sometimes want to decode.
+`SCHEMA_ABI` is the ABI form of `StatementData`, and is returned from `getSchemaAbi`, which is a virtual function defined in [IStatement](../../Implementations/Exchange/IStatement.md). `SCHEMA_ABI` and `StatementData` themselves aren't actually part of [IStatement](../../Implementations/Exchange/IStatement.md), but `getSchemaAbi` must return the statement data ABI as a string, because the EAS attestations that statement contracts produce will encode the data as bytes, which other contracts will sometimes want to decode.

-The `constructor` is just a call to [[IStatement]]'s constructor with specialized parameters.
+The `constructor` is just a call to [IStatement](../../Implementations/Exchange/IStatement.md)'s constructor with specialized parameters.
 It registers the statement schema with EAS and sets the schema UID as a public parameter on the contract called `ATTESTATION_SCHEMA`.
 EAS schemas specify if attestations are revokable or not, and in this case, they are, with revocation meaning the cancelation of an unfinished deal.

 `makeStatement` is the statement's initialization function.
 Callers specify a token and amount, a demand for the counterparty, optionally an expiration time (0 if none), and optionally a refUID if the statement is fulfilling the demand of another specific existing statement.
 The function transfers the specified amount of the specified token from the caller to the contract, produces an on-chain attestation with EAS containing the `StatementData` passed in, and returns the bytes32 UID of the attestation.
 ### Checks